 Our goal, however, is not to win prizes and plaques to hang up in our offices, but rather the reforestation, conservation, protection, and environmental future of Mexico.
 We work from a space of love, not ambition, and the yearly cycle continuing to bring life to our little corner of eden is a prize more valuable than any.

 Tourism can be a strong ally, but also a dangerous enemy, of conservation efforts.
-In your experience, which are the decisive factors to turn tourism into a force of good and supporter of restauration and revitalization of Nature?
+In your experience, which are the decisive factors to turn tourism into a force of good and supporter of restoration and revitalization of nature?